CristianaJeler/CNP_analyser/README.md

     }
 ```

 The application was implemented in Java.
-It also has a plain user interface,
+It has a plain user interface,
 for which I have used JavaFX.

 The user clicks on the _**Choose a file...**_ button and